lisc-tools/lisc/paper/paper.md

 - data visualization functions for plotting collected data and analysis outputs

-LISC is organized as an object-oriented tool, and aims to be a general utility that can be expanded to included new databases, APIs and analyses as new dataset and tools are integrated.
+LISC is organized as an object-oriented tool, and aims to be a general utility that can be expanded to included new databases, APIs and analyses as new resources and tools are integrated.

 # Statement of Need